The JCPenney App on Your Mac and iPhone: A Hands-On Shopper's Guide

 The JCPenney app is useful, but it is not flawless, and a few things genuinely test my patience.
 The biggest is performance.
 The app can feel sluggish when a major sale hits, with images loading slowly and the occasional crash mid checkout.
 When that happens I switch to the website on my Mac, which tends to hold up better under load.

-The coupon system, as much as I love it, is also where most of the friction lives.
+The coupon system, as much as I rely on it, is also where most of the friction lives.
 Exclusions are everywhere, and figuring out which coupons stack can take trial and error at the cart.
-It is rewarding once you crack it, but newcomers often feel like the discount they expected vanished.
-Search is another weak spot.
-Broad terms return a flood of loosely related products, so I rely on the category filters more than the search bar.
-And because there is no real Mac app, desktop shoppers live entirely in the browser, which is fine but means you miss the barcode scanner and the slickest notification experience that only the iPhone gives you.
-None of these are dealbreakers, but go in knowing the savings take a little effort.
+It pays off once you learn the pattern, but newcomers often feel like the discount they expected just vanished.
+Search is another weak spot, since broad terms return a flood of loosely related products, so I lean on the category filters.

 Good alternatives worth comparing